simonracz/subtitle-adjuster/README.md

 SubtitleAdjuster
 ================

-A basic <i>SubRip</i> subtitle adjuster command line tool written in C++11 under xcode.
+A basic <i>SubRip</i> Subtitle Adjuster command line tool written in C++11 in Xcode.

-There is also an older C style C++ version under the <i>OldVersion</i> folder.
+There is also an older C-style C++ version under the <i>OldVersion</i> folder.

-I plan to rewrite it and add some GUI around it in the future.
+It currently support 1 or 2 anchor points.
+Arbitrary number of anchor points and a GUI around this will come in the future.